hasura/graphql-engine/docs/graphql/manual/queries/query-filters.rst

 -------------------------------------

 Intersect operators on columns with ``raster`` type are supported.
-Refer `Postgis docs <https://postgis.net/docs/RT_ST_Intersects.html>`__ to know more about intersect functions on ``raster`` columns.
+Refer to `Postgis docs <https://postgis.net/docs/RT_ST_Intersects.html>`__ to know more about intersect functions on ``raster`` columns.
-Please submit feature request via `github <https://github.com/hasura/graphql-engine>`__ if you want support for more functions.
+Please submit a feature request via `github <https://github.com/hasura/graphql-engine>`__ if you want support for more functions.

 Example: _st_intersects_rast
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Filter the raster values which intersects the input raster value.
+Filter the raster values which intersect the input raster value.

 Executes the following SQL function: